 This course is intended to provide students who demonstrate exceptional interest and ability in social studies the opportunity to pursue topics on a more collegiate level.
 The course is designed for students with superior verbal skills, strong self-motivation, the ability to read and learn rapidly, and the willingness to encounter challenges beyond the regular Option II classroom.
 A special focus is placed on the interpretations of primary sources.
 Additionally, the course will highlight various relevant historical skills that are necessary for Advanced Placement courses and the study of history at the post-secondary level.
 Students will be required to participate in the National History Day program as part of their major research project for the year.
 This course is strongly recommended for students who may want to elect AP courses in their 11th and 12th grade years.
 Students should expect at least 30-60 minutes of homework per evening.

-When selecting an Honors and/or Advanced Placement course, students and parents must complete the "Student & Parent Agreement for Enrollment in Advanced Courses" contract and submit with the course selection sheet.
+This course requires an Honors/Advanced Placement contract to be completed.

-World History: 1500-1950 Grade 10 1 credit 5 pds/wk
+World History: 1500-1950 1 credit Grade 10 5 pds/wk